jpmorganchase/salt-ds/.changeset/stupid-elephants-trade.md

 Deprecated `interactable` and `disabled` props in Card

-Created `InteractableCard` component with redesign
+Created `InteractableCard` component for Cards which can perform an action, e.g. linking to a different page or content

 Moved `capitalize` from lab to core